raspberrypilearning/c3-wolfram-coin-and-dice/en/step_1.md

 + Creating graphics in the Wolfram Langauge
 + Using `Manipulate` in the Wolfram Language

 If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica).
 You'll need to look at Starting Mathematica and Programming in Mathematica.
-If you are using the web browser version of Wolfram, you only need to look at Programming in Mathematica.

 --- /collapse ---